nthu-ga/aquarius-halos/README.md

 http://user.astro.columbia.edu/~kvj/halos/

-In this repository we provide a python script that, when run on the models available from the URL above, cover those data to HDF5 format with the same data model as the Aquarius data we provide.
+We provide a python script that, when run on the models available from the URL above, cover those data to HDF5 format with the same data model as the Aquarius data we provide.

 `Example of runnning the code...`